lean-he/sorting-algorithms/README.md

     $ cd sorting-algorithms
     $ python Benchmark.py

-A `result.png` image with a benchmark plot will be saved in the program directory.
+A `result_last.png` image with a benchmark plot will be saved in the program directory.

 ## Usage
 ### Commands
-    $ python Benchmark.py [-h] [--no-compile] [--no-number-gen] [-n N]
+    $ python Benchmark.py [-h] [--recompile] [--no-number-gen] [-n N] [-k K]

-- `--no-compile` : no compilation of the source files.
-For a correct functionality is a compilation on the first execution needed.
+- `--recompile` : in case your executable sorting algorithm files are broken or missing.
 - `--no-number-gen` : no generation of a new data set.
 The last used one will be used again.
 On the first execution is a generation however necessary.
 - `-n N` : N specifies the size of random elements that get sorted.
+The default value is 5000.
-The default value is 10000.
+- `-k K` : K specifies the number of algorithm runs.
+The default value is 10.

 ### Folder structure

 - The `src` folder contains the source code of the algorithms, subdivided into the programming languages.
 - The `build` folder contains the binary files after the compilation.
 - In the `data` folder is the data set `numbers.txt` saved.
+- Results of old Benchmark runs get stored in the `results` folder.